Do you need an accountant for a limited company?

 When you become a director of a new limited company, you automatically take on a number of legal obligations.
 These include maintaining accurate records and accounts and submitting them to Companies House and HMRC on time.

 These tools have made accounting far easier for small business people.
-You can submit VAT returns online, set up a company payroll, and even file your personal self-assessment returns.
+You can submit VAT returns online, set up a company payroll, and even file your self-assessment returns.

 But, does this mean that you can take on all of your company’s accountancy duties yourself?
 Do you actually need an accountant for a limited company?